 1. TNWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: The 25-foot wide canal is located on the windward side of Kauai which receives approximately 40 inches per year of rainfall.
-The Moikeha Canal flows from a natural channel farther up-gradient in the mountains and drains multiple tributaries. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs.
+It is a perennial: Waipilopilo Stream is a perennial RPW with end terminus in Pacific Ocean, a TNW; portion of stream w/in project area is tidally influenced (DLNR-DAR Atlas of Hwn Watersheds, Apr 2008).
+It is a perennial: Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: artificial impoundment has potential to release excess waters to RPW tributaries.
+Provide rationale indicating that tributary flows seasonally: